Cincinnati Bengals and county reach tentative $470M deal to renovate Paycor Stadium and extend lease

 The county will contribute $350 million toward the renovations, and the Bengals will pay $120 million.

+Bengals Executive Vice President Katie Blackburn said the agreement will secure the team's future in Cincinnati.
+“This new deal ensures Paycor Stadium remains an excellent venue and a focal point for Cincinnati's riverfront,” she said in a statement.

-Details on what the improvements will include were not announced by the county Thursday.
+Details on what the improvements will include were not announced.
 Both sides said they will work together to seek additional funding from the state.

 The team has proposed improvements to the club lounges, stadium suites, concessions and scoreboards.